rafiberlin/ws2018_nlp_project/_papers/markdown_plan.md

     - spelling correction *(basic method but better than nothing. pattern.en API will provide an easy way to clean data. word will be corrected if the result is > 0.9)*
     - replacing username and url by equivalence token to reduce space *(see main points from Twitter Part-of-Speech Tagging for All: Overcoming Sparse and Noisy Data)*
     - heldout dataset: dataset is big enough (1.6 Millions Training documents + 500 Test)=> split in 1,28M Docs for Training, 0.32M docs for Test, 500 docs for Dev
+    - check if repeated tweets: if so, delete repeats
 - 3. Implement baseline classifier: MaxEnt (LogisticRegression) Classifier with Unigram, TD*IDF with pre-processed data *(we will use scikit: https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html, https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html